Xinjie Liu

 xinjie.jpeg

 Hello and welcome!
-I am a second-year Ph.D. student in the Department of Electrical and Computer Engineering, Cockrell School of Engineering at The University of Texas at Austin.
+I am a third-year Ph.D. student in the Department of Electrical and Computer Engineering, Cockrell School of Engineering at The University of Texas at Austin.
 I am very fortunate to be co-advised by Prof. Ufuk Topcu and Prof. David Fridovich-Keil.
-My research interests lie in theoretical foundations and deployable practical decision-making and control strategies for autonomous systems in dynamic and uncertain environments.
-I am currently focused on intelligent, safe interactions of robots with other agents and efficient robot control policy learning.
+My research develops theoretical foundations and practical algorithms for decision making and control in autonomous systems under uncertainty.
+I am currently focused on (i) efficient and scalable reinforcement learning through principled integration of data from multiple sources, and (ii) intelligent and safe interaction for multi-agent systems, such as robots operating in shared environments.
+The majority of my work draws on reinforcement learning, numerical optimization, game theory, and statistical estimation and inference.

 I obtained a master’s degree (the highest cum laude distinction) in Robotics from the Department of Cognitive Robotics (CoR) at the Delft University of Technology, Netherlands, where I was very fortunate to be advised by Prof. Javier Alonso-Mora.
 My master’s thesis was on game-theoretic motion planning for multi-agent systems.
 Before that, I received my bachelor’s degree in Automotive Engineering from Tongji University, Shanghai.
 During my senior year, I studied as a visiting undergraduate student at the Graz Univerisity of Technology, Austria.